Chora Church: A Byzantine Masterpiece

 • August 21, 2020: A presidential decree formally changes the status from museum to mosque.

-• May 6, 2024: After a four-year restoration, the Chora Mosque officially reopens for worship and visitors.
+• May 6, 2024: After a four-year restoration, the Chora Mosque officially reopens for worship and visitors as Kariye Camii.

 • The Genealogy of Christ: Intricate mosaics in the northern and southern domes of the Inner Narthex.

-• The Life of the Virgin cycle: A detailed narrative sequence decorating the Inner Narthex.
+• The Life of the Virgin: A sophisticated sequence illustrating the early life and dedication of Mary.

-• The Deesis mosaic: A monumental depiction of Christ and the Virgin Mary located in the Inner Narthex.
+• The Deesis Mosaic: A monumental and emotionally charged depiction of Christ and the Virgin Mary.

-• The Dormition of the Virgin: Located in the Naos, showing the death of Mary surrounded by the Apostles.
+• The Dormition of the Virgin: A powerful mosaic located in the Naos, capturing the death of Mary.

-• Prayer Times: Access to the Naos is restricted during five-daily prayers and Friday noon service.
+• Prayer Time Restrictions: As an active mosque, access to the Naos (Main Gallery) is restricted during the five daily prayers and the Friday noon service.
+The narthexes usually remain accessible.

-The Church of Chora Book is an independent educational project and is not affiliated with the Chora Museum (Kariye Müzesi), the Chora Mosque (Kariye Camii), the Turkish government, or any related institutions.
-Created by Elias Sarantopoulos, this project aims to help visitors, locals, and international tourists explore the rich history, Byzantine art, and cultural heritage of the Church of Chora through an immersive and interactive experience.
+The Church of Chora interactive book is an independent educational project and is not affiliated with the Kariye Camii (Chora Church), the Turkish government, or any related institutions.
+Created by Elias Sarantopoulos, this project aims to help educate visitors, locals, and international tourists explore the rich history, Byzantine art, and cultural heritage of the Church of Chora through an immersive and interactive experience full of hot spots and rare photographs.

 The main dome of the Chora church is the Naos.
 It is supported by four columns, surrounded by six-teen long windows and is well illuminated by natural light.
 The main room’s floor and walls are covered with marble up to the cornice level, one is also decorated with Theodoros Metochite’s monograms.
 Inside the apse is the mihrab made in the Ottoman period, indicating the direction of Mecca.
 The Naos includes the Death of the Virgin (Greek: “Η Κοίμηση της Θεοτόκου”), the Virgin the Hodegetria (Greek, Oδηγήτρια, One who shows the way), and Jesus Christ holding the Book of Gospels, open to Matthew.